wrought/clue-clone/README.md

 Proving the suggestion true or false:

 As soon as you make a Suggestion, your opponents, in turn, try to prove it false.
 The first to try is the player to your immediate left.
-This player looks at his or her cards to see if one of the three cards you just named is there.
-If the player has one or more of these cards, he or she must show it to you and no one else.
-If the player has more than one of the cards named, he or she select just one to show you.
+This player looks at their cards to see if one of the three cards you just named is there.
+If the player has one or more of these cards, they must show it to you and no one else.
+If the player has more than one of the cards named, they select just one to show you.

-If that opponent does not have any of the three cards, then the next player at his left examines his cards and must show one of the three if he has it.
+If that opponent does not have any of the three cards, then the next player at their left examines their cards and must show one of the three if they have it.
 Obviously, if any player has one or more of the 3 cards named in the Suggestion, it is proof that those particular cards are not in the envelope.

 The opportunity to prove the Suggestion false passes to the left until some player has shown ONE card to the suggesting player, whose turn then ends, and play passes to the next player.
 If no one is able to prove your Suggestion false, you may either end your turn or make an Assertion now.

 ###### Special Notes about Suggestions